gkopacz/CyberSec-HomeLab/Day02-Kali-Linux-VM-Setup-and-pfSense-Configuration/README.md

 I logged into the pfSense web GUI from the Kali browser at https://192.168.100.30.

+> 🧠 Wondering why the WAN IP is `192.168.x.x` instead of the `10.0.0.1` in the diagram?
+Check the **Lab Design Note** at the top — there’s a lesson behind it.

 Since pfSense uses a self-signed SSL certificate, Firefox threw a warning — which I bypassed.

 ![pfSense Init](https://github.com/gkopacz/CyberSec-HomeLab/blob/main/images/pfSense/pfSense-init.png)